Images of glass chess pieces. Text reads “CHESS PIECE NAMES AND MEANINGS”.

 Whether used as a swift attacker or tactical defender, the Knight’s unique movements can create unexpected plays and open new possibilities.

-• What it Looks Like: The Bishop is sculpted and looks like a horse’s head.
+• What it Looks Like: The knight is sculpted and looks like a horse’s head.

 • Starting Position: The knight is placed between the rook and bishop.
 For white, the knights start on b1 and g1.
 For black, they start on b8 and g8.